CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 **Skills development exercises** are intended to take 1-2 hours each, and ask you to build and perform minor modifications to simple RISC-V and CHERI-RISC-V C/C++ programs.
-These exercises are intended to facilitate building skills such as compiling, executing, and debugging RISC-V and CHERI-RISC-V programs, as well as to build basic understanding of CHERI C/C++ properties.
+These exercises facilitate building skills such as compiling, executing, and debugging RISC-V and CHERI-RISC-V programs, as well as to build basic understanding of CHERI C/C++ properties.
 We highlight some key edge